-Almost all household black soot comes from scented candles.
-Oils in candles don't burn completely, the oil enters the air and turns into black soot.
+Almost all black soot found in homes comes from scented candles.
+This is because the oils in candles don't burn completely, so the oil enters the air and turns into black soot.
 These soot particles are extremely small and can stay in the air for months.
-This means you may not see black soot from candles burned in November until January.
+Other sources of black soot in a home can also include kerosene lamps, tobacco smoke or cooking oils.

-Why Does Black Soot Gather in the Home?
+Why Does Black Soot Happen in Your Home?

-A few common areas black soot gathers in the home and why:
+Here are a few common areas where black soot can accumulate in your home and why:

-- Manufactured homes are tightly constructed and soot particles in the home do not exit the home easily.
+- Because manufactured homes are tightly constructed and sealed, soot particles may not exit the home easily.

-- Black soot can gather at the base of doors because the carpet acts as a filter when air is sucked under the door, trapping the particles in one area.
+- Black soot can gather at the base of doors because carpet can act as a filter when air goes under the door, trapping particles in one area.

-- Small black soot particles can be found on light switches and outlets because of static electricity.
+- Small black soot particles can be found on light switches and outlets due to static electricity.

-- Temperature differences in the wall can cause ghosting, which is the buildup of particles on the wall, creating black spots or streaks.
+- Temperature differences in walls can cause something called “ghosting,” which is the buildup of particles on the wall, creating black spots or streaks.

 How to Identify Black Soot